rjwhobbs/frontend-example-designer/README.md

 # Example website
-Built from a design template from https://www.canva.com/
+Implemented from a design template from https://www.canva.com/